Impact of space-time curvature coupling on the vacuum energy induced by a magnetic topological defect in flat space-time of arbitrary dimension: Induced vacuum energy density. General relations

 where $\varepsilon_{can}$ denotes the canonical energy density $T^{00}_{can}$, which is independent of $\xi$.
 As one can see, the canonical relation for the energy density is restored at $\xi=1/4$ \cite{Sitenko:2002zp}.

+{Although linear topological defects can produce, in vacuum, a conical spacetime with a deficit angle, in this paper we focus on the simplified case without an angle deficit, and treat the region outside the magnetic tube as Minkowski space.
+This approximation is well justified because, even for cosmic strings, the deficit angle is expected to be small, $\Delta \phi=8 \pi \c{G} \mu< 10^{-6}$ \cite{Charnock:2016nzm}, where $\c{G}$ is Newton’s gravitational constant and $\mu$ is the linear mass density of the string core.
+Such a small deficit angle has a negligible influence on vacuum polarization effects near the tube even in higher-dimensional spaces, in contrast to the substantial angle deficits $\Delta \phi\sim 1$ that play an essential role in describing quantum phenomena associated with disclinations in nanoconical structures of two-dimensional materials; see, e.g., \cite{Sitenko:2007ewb,Sitenko:2019oul,Sitenko:2022gha}.}

 We consider a static background described by a cylindrically symmetric tube of finite transverse size carrying a magnetic flux.
 The coordinate system is chosen such that the tube is oriented along the $z$-axis.
-In $(d+1)$-dimensional space-time, this configuration can be naturally generalized to the $(d-2)$-tube by adding an additional $d-3$ longitudinal directions.
-The covariant derivative is defined as $\nabla_0=\partial_0$, $\mbox{\boldmath $\nabla$}=\mbox{\boldmath $\partial$}-{\rm i} \tilde e\, {\bf V}$ where $\tilde e$ is the coupling of dimension $m^{(3-d)/2}$, and the vector potential has only one nonvanishing component,
+In $(d+1)$-dimensional space-time, this configuration can be naturally generalized to the {$(d-1)$-tube} by adding an additional $d-3$ longitudinal directions. {Thus, in $2+1$ space-time, we have a ring lying in the plane perpendicular to the $z$-axis; in $3+1$ space-time, we obtain a tube extending along the $z$-axis; and in $4+1$ space-time, this generalises to a hypersurface consisting of all points that satisfy $x^2+y^2=r_0^2$ at arbitrary values of $z$ and additional $x^1$ coordinates.} The covariant derivative is defined as $\nabla_0=\partial_0$, $\mbox{\boldmath $\nabla$}=\mbox{\boldmath $\partial$}-{\rm i} \tilde e\, {\bf V}$ where $\tilde e$ is the coupling of dimension $m^{(3-d)/2}$, and the vector potential has only one nonvanishing component,

 outside the tube.
 Here, $\Phi$ denotes the gauge flux confined within the tube, and $\varphi$ is the angular coordinate in the polar system $(r, \varphi)$ on the plane transverse to the tube.

 In flat space-time, the solution to Eq.\eqref{a12} that satisfies the Robin boundary conditions \eqref{Robin} outside the impenetrable tube of radius $r_0$ has the form